 - Hutterite: 1750.
-Bush.
+Bush Bean.
 Shell or dry bean.
 Greenish tan plum bean with a charcoal ring around the hilium cook into a creamy chowder in less than an hour.
 Brought from Austria by Hutterite Christians or it may be a Russian selection of the China Yellow Bean grown in North America since 1820s.